Wilderness Leadership & Experiential Education

 Majors, Minors, and Concentrations:

-Bachelor of Arts (BA) in Wilderness Leadership & Experiential Education.
+Bachelor of Arts (BA) in Wilderness Leadership & Experiential Education (WLEE).
 A minor in Wilderness Leadership & Experiential Education or Experiential Education is also available.

 Wilderness Leadership and Experiential Education graduates become: